-Not only do unusual distillates create a new style of spirit—you hear the word mouthfeel bandied about a lot—they also offer the opportunity to showcase local ingredients in a hyper-regional manner.
-These are seven of the recent trendsetters that have created spirits from nontraditional ingredients with distinctive results.
+Not only do unusual distillates create a new style of spirit, but they also offer the opportunity to showcase local ingredients in a hyper-regional manner.
+These are six trendsetting spirits made with nontraditional ingredients.

 Brothers Dave and Will Willis grew up making apple cider on their family farm.
 Cider begat hard cider; hard cider begat apple brandy.
 When the boys grew up, they channeled their enthusiasm into Bully Boy Distillers, a name derived from a eulogy on a framed picture of a horseshoe they found in their family’s farmhouse basement.

-“The apple brandy, which is made in-house, adds texture and mouthfeel to the [corn-based] neutral grain spirit; neutral grain tends to be thin,” says Dave, the co-owner and head distiller, of their apple base.
+“The apple brandy, which is made in-house, adds texture and mouthfeel to the [corn-based] neutral grain spirit; neutral grain tends to be thin,” says Dave, the co-owner and head distiller.
 “It also acts as a binding agent, bringing together the different botanicals and filling in the gaps between flavors and aromas.”
 Along with the apple brandy made from fruit sourced on the farm, Bully Boy gin includes local juniper, pink peppercorn and hibiscus, defining its New England origins.

 Making gin from sugar cane makes a lot of sense when you realize the focus of the man behind the distillate.
 “As a rum distiller first and foremost, the notion of crafting a sugar-cane-based gin came naturally to us,” says Dave Roberts, Jr., the co-owner and head distiller at South Hollow Spirits.
 “We’ve found that cane fermentations come off very clean from the still and offer a unique balance between the spirit itself and the added botanicals—something that cannot be found in traditional molasses distillates.
 The cane sweetness balances the bite from the juniper and lemon peel, giving Dry Line gin a richer body and mouthfeel than typical gins.”

 As a college student, Aaron Bergh secretly distilled booze in his dorm room.
 The campus police didn’t appreciate this much and asked him to move off campus.
-Undaunted, Bergh continued to experiment, and a few years later, Calivore Spirits Co. was born.
-Bergh, who is only 24, approaches his work with a very millennial mindset, determined that his products tell a story and embrace the bounty of California where they’re made.
+Undaunted, Bergh continued to experiment, and a few years later, Calwise Spirits Co. was born.
+Bergh approaches his work with a very millennial mindset, determined that his products tell a story and embrace the bounty of California where they’re made.

 As a whiskey drinker, Kikori founder Ann Soh Woods started searching for “a more subtle and brighter tasting whiskey.”
 Unable to find something that satisfied her, she decided to create her own.
 Rice was a logical choice for her.
 While still technically a grain, it has a softer profile than cereal grains like wheat, rye and barley.
 “Rice is a staple of Japan and Asia, and I knew it could offer the aromatic flavor profile I was looking for,” says Woods.
 “I was seeking floral notes on the nose and a crisp, clean taste on the palate that would lend itself to being a base for a variety of cocktails.”